 Healthy St. Patrick's Day Recipes: Whole Wheat Irish Soda Bread

-If the word "bread" intimates you – fear not, friends.
-No kneading, proofing, or bread-baking experience required.
-Plus, it pairs beautifully with our healthier version of corned beef and cabbage!
+If baking bread intimidates you – fear not, friends.
+This whole-wheat Irish soda bread recipe doesn't require kneading, proofing, or bread-baking experience!
+Plus, it's delicious and pairs beautifully with our healthier version of corned beef and cabbage!

 - 1 tsp baking soda